warriorjp/Stream-API/System-Design-Prep/Core-System-Desgin.md

 ** Example **

-- You have 2 ATM machines connected to same bank server.
+- You have 2 ATM machines connected to the same bank server.

-- If one ATM updates balance and network issue happens:
+- If one ATM updates balance and a network issue happens:

  **Now system must choose:**